empirocoder11/AR-WATCH-HOUSE/readme.md

 ## Briefly, here is how you can try it out:
 1. Download and install the [APK](https://github.com/jainsaksham24/AR-WATCH-HOUSE/tree/master/Apk%20Link) on your Android device.
-2. Download and print the target image.
+2. Download and print the [Target image](https://github.com/jainsaksham24/AR-WATCH-HOUSE/tree/master/Image%20Target).
 3. Cut the target image out and place it over your wrist.
 4. Scan the image in the app.
 This step will work even if you skip steps 2 & 3.